fontlabcom/getgo-fonts/docs/zotosans-batak.md

 ---

-## Coto Sans Batak
+## Zoto Sans Batak

-Coto Sans Batak is a design for the Batak script.
+Zoto Sans Batak is a design for the Batak script.

 It contains 61 glyphs and 3 OpenType features, and supports 61 characters from the Unicode blocks: Batak.